Visit the Art Museum: Orari e Biglietti

 Seniors over 65

-Students under the age of 26 with a valid student ID card
+Students under the age of 26 presenting a valid student ID card

 ICOM members